Have a big project ahead of you? Or maybe just a little one?

 Whatever size project you have coming up, you stumbled across this article because you’re going to need some sandpaper.

 Well, you came to the right place.

-Don’t just go out and purchase any sandpaper!
-Depending on what your project is, you need to make sure you choose the correct grit of sandpaper.
+Don’t just go out and acquire any sandpaper!
+Depending on what your project is, you need to make sure you choose the proper grit of sandpaper.

-Believe it or not, each grit accomplishes something completely different and you could end up ruining your floor or furniture if you use the wrong grit.
+Believe it or not, each grit accomplishes something completely different and you could end up ruining your floor or furniture if you use the wrong one.

 Okay, so let’s get into it and answer the question: what is the difference between the different grits of sandpaper?

 Before we answer that question, it may be helpful to know what grit is even referring to!

 Well, the different grades simply represent the difference in the quality of the abrasives.

 They are numbered from 0 to 400.
 What the number represents is the number of sharp particles per square inch on the sandpaper.